sebastjanm/gratitude-bee/docs/tab-restructuring-plan.md

 ## Phase 7: Menu/Settings Restructure

 ### 7.1 Overview
-Replace Profile tab with a better organized Menu/Settings tab using a settings icon (⚙️).
+Replace Profile tab with a "More" tab using a hamburger menu icon (☰).

 ### 7.2 Visual Mockup
 ```
 ┌─────────────────────────────────┐
-│ Menu                        🔍   │ ← Search icon
+│ More                        🔍   │ ← Search icon
 ├─────────────────────────────────┤
 │ ┌─────────────────────────────┐ │
 │ │ 👤 John Doe                 │ │ ← Quick profile card
-│ │ Connected to: Jane          │ │
+│ │ Connected to: Jane ❤️       │ │
-│ │ 🔥 15 day streak           │ │
 │ └─────────────────────────────┘ │
 ├─────────────────────────────────┤
 │ 👤 Account & Profile         >  │